Surafels/Hello_Microvese_Project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my partner. https://github.com/Saritalitu23.
+We would like to thank  Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>